ukyzky/eurorack/README.md

   - 2a. press or long-press "T mode switch".
   - Then T mode becomes normal "drum algorithm" or "three state algorithm".

-## resetting operation for returning all alternative settings value to default value
+## T rate cv input alternative mode

+We can use T rate cv input as selecting deja vu loop length or start position.

+The cv range is from 0V to 5V.
+The cv value is reflected to deja vu loop value linearly (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16).

+During deja vu loop cv input mode, T rate setting is set by T rate knob.

+The deja vu loop cv input mode setting is saved to non volatile memory.

+Play scenario is:

+1. (NEW FUNCTION) Set T rate cv input alternative mode

-  - (In "alternative setting edit" mode, "X range switch" works as setting T jitter cv input alternative mode.)
+  - (In "alternative setting edit" mode, "T mode switch" works as setting T rate cv input alternative mode.)

   - 1a. long-press "T rate switch".
   - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
-  - 1c. long-press "T rate switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+  - 1c. push "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
-  - Then all alternative settings value returns to default value.
+  - Then T rate cv input works as deja vu loop length cv mode (Type A).
+In this mode, deja vu knob act as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) knob.
+This loop start position value is active only in this mode.

+  - Repeat above 1a, 1b and 1c.
+  - Then T rate cv input works as deja vu loop start position cv mode (Type B).
+In this mode, deja vu knob act as no functional.

+  - Each repeating above 2a, 2b and 2c, T rate cv mode changes to Type A or Type B.

+2. Set T rate cv input normal mode

+  - 2a. long-press "T rate switch".
+  - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in "alternative setting edit" mode.)
+  - 2c. long-press "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents "alternative setting edit" mode exited.)
+  - Then T rate cv input works as normal T rate cv input mode.

 ## Notes